fommil/fpmortals/manuscript/under-review.md

 this is just a warning.

-However, the compiler will not perform exhaustivity checking if the `trait` is not sealed or if there are guards, e.g.
+However, the compiler will not perform exhaustivity checking if the `class` is not sealed or if there are guards, e.g.

 {lang="text"}
 ~~~~~~~~